optuna/optuna/README.md

 It keeps the API you already know, and rewrites the parts that start to hurt at scale: sampling speed and memory efficiency.

 1. **Faster sampler implementations**: Rustuna supports TPE, MOTPE, NSGA-II, and CMA-ES, and finishes the same study several times to several hundred times faster for cheap objective functions.
 2. **Memory-efficient storage**: Several design choices to make Rustuna's storage memory-efficient.
-Furthermore, dropping unneeded trial history keeps memory and runtime from growing the trial count.
+Furthermore, discarding unnecessary trial history prevents memory usage and runtime from increasing as the number of trials grows.
 3. **Zero Python runtime dependencies**: No Python runtime dependencies by default ー dramatically faster imports, and far less exposure to supply chain attacks.

 > [!NOTE]